denmushi/jsonpath/readme.md

 A golang implementation of JsonPath syntax. follow the majority rules in http://goessner.net/articles/JsonPath/

-This repository is based on the modification of the [ repository](https://github.com/oliveagle/jsonpath).
+This repository is based on the [ repository](https://github.com/oliveagle/jsonpath).

 Thanks for [oliveagle](https://github.com/oliveagle).